sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/entities.md

 On the first check result, if the proxy entity does not exist, Sensu will create the entity as a proxy entity.

 After you create a proxy entity check, define which agents will run the check by configuring a subscription.
-See [Monitor external resources with proxy entities][17] for details about creating a proxy check for a proxy entity.
+Read [Monitor external resources with proxy entities][17] for details about creating a proxy check for a proxy entity.

 ### Service entity labels